Frequently Asked Questions

 Q: Are there any coaches requirements for Basic Skills Instructors?

-A: Yes, all Basic Skills Instructors must complete the Basic Skills Instructor Registration ($32 fee).
+A: Yes, all Basic Skills Instructors must complete the Basic Skills Instructor Compliance ($32 fee).
 This will cover the cost of a background check and you will receive an instructor manual.
-In addition, CER Category C courses are highly recommended and are free to take.
+In addition, CER Category C courses are highly recommended and have a $15 subscription fee.

 Q: Does U.S. Figure Skating offer liability insurance to coaches?